fndov/nixedit/README.md

 - Search Configure Build Backup Update Delete Optimise in one step.
 - Complete Profile management, Integrated Creation & Removal.
 - Integrates with Github to upload backups of your configuration.
+### TODO List for 1.2.0 release
+- [ ] Implement Python3.
+- [ ] Implement functionality for seconds, minutes, and hours (Sec, Min & Hr).
+- [ ] Consider other formats for the messages.
+- [ ] Use `--upgrade` by default or make it an optional flag.
+- [ ] Option to name your backups or add descriptions.

 ### Commands:
 ```
 Settings: